 NOTE: this itinerary is an indication only.
 Due to conditions on the tour, weather and National Parks requirements, it can change slightly to maximise wildlife viewing opportunities.

 Darwin to Kakadu/Jabiru via Fogg Dam and Mamukala Wetlands

 Accommodation: Anbinik Jabiru (tonight and 2 more nights = 3 nights total).
-Our price includes wonderful Double or Twin Share accommodation in Bush Bungalows with external bathrooms (personal use).
+Our price includes wonderful Double or Twin Share accommodation in Bush Bungalows with external bathrooms (private to you).
 You can upgrade to a private cabin (en-suite) – contact us for more information.

 Meals: Lunch and Dinner

-Potential wildlife sightings today: Fogg Dam and Mamukala Wetlands are famed myriad species of birdlife which can include – Little Kingfisher, Brolga Crane, Glossy Ibis, Magpie Goose, Black-necked Stork (Jabiru), and many more including finches, herons, raptors, honeyeaters.
-We may see crocodiles, pythons, lizards, spiders.
+Potential wildlife sightings today: Fogg Dam and Mamukala Wetlands are famed for waterbirds including Brolga Crane, Glossy Ibis, Magpie Goose, Black-necked Stork (Jabiru), Wandering & Plumed Whistling-ducks, egrets, herons, pratincoles and many more including finches, herons, raptors & honeyeaters.
+We may see crocodiles, pythons, lizards, dragonflies and butterflies.
 Vegetation varies from savannah woodlands to monsoon rainforest and wetlands.

 Aboriginal Heritage, black kangaroos, red winged parrots, sunset at Nawurlandja.